 Knoxville is a somewhat small city located in the state of Iowa.
 With a population of 7,248 people and four constituent neighborhoods, Knoxville is the 54th largest community in Iowa.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Knoxville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Knoxville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Knoxville are a mix of both white- and blue-collar jobs.
 Overall, Knoxville is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Knoxville who work in office and administrative support (10.43%), food service (9.95%), and management occupations (7.93%).

 The per capita income in Knoxville in 2010 was $22,968, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
 This equates to an annual income of $91,872 for a family of four.
 However, Knoxville contains both very wealthy and poor people as well.

 The people who call Knoxville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Knoxville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Knoxville include Irish, Dutch, English, and French .

 The most common language spoken in Knoxville is English.
 Other important languages spoken here include Spanish and French.